rressler/rresutils/README.md

 ## Examples

 The package has two similar functions.
-These are based on ideas in section 17.5 of the [R Markdown Cookbook](https://bookdown.org/yihui/rmarkdown-cookbook/custom-knit.html)
+These are based on ideas and code samples in section 17.5 of the [R Markdown Cookbook](https://bookdown.org/yihui/rmarkdown-cookbook/custom-knit.html)

 ### knitr utilities